swiftlang/swift-evolution/proposals/NNNN-multiple-variadic-parameters.md

 ## Detailed design

-A variadic parameter can already appear anywhere in a parameter list, so the behavior of multiple variadic parameters in functions and intializers is fully specified by the existing language rules.
+A variadic parameter can already appear anywhere in a parameter list, so the behavior of multiple variadic parameters in functions and initializers is fully specified by the existing language rules.

 ```swift
 // Note the label on the second parameter is required because it follows a variadic parameter.